Life Insurance Medical Exam [21 Tips to Save Thousands]

 It’s time to ditch your favorite unicorn frappuccino and abstain from munching on your honey-coated bagel.
 According to the 2015-2020 Dietary Guidelines for Americans, a person must consume sugar amounting to only 10% of the daily calorie intake.
 Recognizing the risks of the rising number of obesity, the American Heart Association redefined the numbers.
 Women are prescribed to consume no more than 100 calories a day, while men are limited to no more than 150 calories.

 US adults get 13% of their daily calorie intake from added sugars, making it hard for them to stick to the recommended amount.

-If you aren’t that mindful of your glucose levels and you are diagnosed to have diabetes, that puts you a little closer to suffering from heart attack or stroke.
+If you aren’t that mindful of your glucose levels and you are diagnosed to have diabetes, that puts you a little closer to suffering from heart attack, stroke or mini-stroke.

-Over time, high levels of blood glucose can put strain and damage your blood vessels.
-On the other hand, persistent high blood pressure can increase your risk of atherosclerosis- the plaque buildup on your arteries.
-These expose you to more risks such as coronary artery disease and heart attack.
-On a serious note, the longer you have diabetes, the greater the possibility of you suffering from heart diseases.
+Over time, high levels of blood glucose can put strain and damage your blood vessels, and this can lead up to more plaque buildup on your arteries.
+The longer you have diabetes, the more arterial plaque you accumulate and the greater the possibility of you suffering from heart diseases.